 The ITMOC MSc is structured in three parts, corresponding broadly to the three academic terms, with breaks at Christmas and Easter.

-In line with the programme’s aims, a wide range of different teaching and learning methods are used.
+In line with the programme’s aims, a wide range of different teaching and learning method are used.

 Term 1: October to December

 The Welcome Week introduces you to key aspects of the ITMOC programme – what will be expected of you, as well as to the world-class facilities provided by LUMS and the University.
 Most importantly, it involves teamwork exercises, a study tour in Manchester and a range of social activities to help you get to know your fellow ITMOC students, with whom you will be working closely throughout the year.

 The core modules are:

 You also choose one elective module from the following list: